Ebba, Lebanon: Location

-Several valleys separate EBBA from the nearest villages: Ansar, Doueir, Jebchit, Harouf, Adchit and Zrarieh.
+Several valleys separate EBBA from the nearest villages: Ansar, Doueir, Jibshit, Harouf, Aadshit al-Shqeif and Zrarieh.

 Demographics

+In 2014 Muslims made up 99.70% of registered voters in Ebba.
+98.65% of the voters were Shiite Muslims.

-EBBA, is a majority Shia Muslims village with 9000 as a total population.
+Ebba, is a majority Shia Muslims village with 9000 as a total population.

 The name of families living in EBBA:

 Education

 There are two schools in the village, one private school and one intermediate public school.